MicroEJ/docs/PlatformDeveloperGuide/uiStaticInit.rst

    used to make a link between an input device (buttons, touch) and its MicroUI event generator (see :ref:`section_input`).

-.. note:: The front panel project does not need a configuration file (like C header file for embedded platform).
+.. note:: The Front Panel project does not need a configuration file (like C header file for embedded platform).

 .. figure:: images/static_init_process.*
    :alt: Static MicroUI Initializer Process